you0708/ida/idapython_tools/findguid/README.md

 * Media Type

 ## How to use
 Execute findguid.py on your IDA.
-Tested on IDA 7.4 for macOS/Windows.
+Tested on IDA 7.6 for macOS/Windows.

 ## Todo
-1. Python 3 support - Not sure if the script supports Python 3 because I'm still using Python 2 on IDA.
-2. Additional GUID support
+1. Additional GUID support
-3. Performance improvement
+2. Performance improvement